top of page

 Anchor 1

-Grove Racing was founded on the dedication and passion of Stephen and Brenton Grove, who hold the positions of Executive Chairman and Director of Operations within the Grove Group.
+Grove Racing was founded on the dedication and passion of Stephen and Brenton Grove, who hold the positions of Executive Chairman and CEO within the Grove Group.
 With extensive involvement in racing, the team continues to evolve, gaining experience and achieving success on the track.
 These accomplishments include multiple class victories at the Bathurst 12 Hour, podium finishes in the Porsche Mobil 1 Supercup, three class championships in the Porsche Carrera Cup Australia, and numerous wins in the Carrera Cup Australia series.

 Grove Racing actively participates in various motorsport categories, including V8 Supercars, Porsche Carrera Cup, and GT racing.
 Additionally, they have established the Grove Junior Team, focused on identifying and nurturing emerging talent from Australia and New Zealand, providing structured development plans, career advancement opportunities, and financial support.